Mari language: Arrangement of suffixes

 The arrangement of suffixes varies from case to case.
 Although the case suffixes are after the possessive suffixes in the genitive and the accusative, the opposite is the case for the locative cases.
 In the dative, both arrangements are possible.

 There are many other arrangements in the plural—the position of the plural particle is flexible.
 The arrangement here is one commonly used possibility.
+Allomorphy is generally transparent, with the realisation of affixes being predictable, with the exception of some cases.